Last revised: December 10, 2022

 - Setting up the problem of reading Scripture where you have “God is love” (1 John 4) and God commanding genocide (Deut.
 7).
 The popular reading strategy, treating all parts of scripture as literally and equally true, leads to such contradictions.

 - A new reading strategy has been needed for a long time: viewing Scripture anthropologically as the true narrative of God taking human beings on a journey from our false gods to the true God — who is love, period.
 It’s a narrative in travail (see McLaren, ch.
-6, “The Bible in Labor”), a rebirthing of humans beings.
+6, “The Bible in Labor”), a rebirthing of human beings.

 - Part of the story of travail, then, is human beings — including subsequent Christian history! — continuing to mistake false gods who do things like command genocide as the true God (see McLaren, ch.
 4, “The Genocide Card in Your Back Pocket”).